MetaMask/faq/DEVELOPERS.md

 ### :dancers: We Handle User Authorization

-Forget what you know about key management, your Dapp likely won't need to call `sendRawTransaction` anymore.
+Forget what you know about key management, your DApp likely won't need to call `sendRawTransaction` anymore.

 Any time you make a call that requires a private key to sign something (`sendTransaction`, `sign`), MetaMask will automatically prompt the user for permission, and then forward the signed request on to the blockchain (or return it to you, if it was a call to `sign`).